Art theft and looting during World War II

+History

 Although the looting of "cultural heritage" of the German people and private collectors was not permitted in the 1945 agreement of Yalta, following the defeat of Germany by the Allied forces the following goods disappeared: three truckloads of precious art, which was listed in a confiscated list by the US forces (in the Merker mine in Thuringia), and one trainload of 20 wagons loaded with artwork and jewels from Hungary (named the "gold train").
 According to a 2001 Der Spiegel article, the artwork is suspected to be in the US and has never been officially declared.
-The lost artworks from the "Grube Merker," about 450 pictures, are not found in any museum and thought to have been sold privately.
+The lost artworks from the "Grube Merker," about 450 pictures, are not found in any museum and are thought to have been sold privately.

 An attempt by the US to confiscate more German art by requesting 202 precious pictures to be taken was prevented by Walter Farmer on 6 November 1945, an art protection officer in Wiesbaden leading the central art collection store.
 Although against his direct orders from the US, he assembled 24 colleagues from Germany and Austria and successfully prevented the removal of the pictures (named as operation "Westward Ho").
 Before his death in 1997, Farmer was awarded Germany's highest civilian honor, the Commander's Cross of the Order of Merit, for his work in returning the 202 paintings.

-In the book Art as Politics in the Third Reich by Jonathan Petropoulus he outlines how there is a need for further cooperation by smaller art galleries to recover art that they may be holding and not know who it belongs to.
-He says that there are still many tens of thousands of pieces of art missing today, but there is still more research to be done to get a more accurate number.
+In the book Art as Politics in the Third Reich, author Jonathan Petropoulos outlines how there is a need for further cooperation by smaller art galleries to recover art that they may be holding without knowing its ownership.
+He says that there are still many tens of thousands of pieces of art missing today, but that a more accurate number will require further research.